-How much PREP do I need?
+How much Prep Fluid do I need?

 If you cannot fully drain the system; Open the lower radiator hose and block drain plugs if accessible, and heater core.
 Allow to empty and force high volume air to purge remaining coolant.
-Fill with Evans PREP Fluid, run the vehicle to circulate and drain again.
-This would require approx. 75% of the system volume of PREP.
-Alternately, smaller quantities of PREP can be used to flush through a component, or plumbing.
+Fill with Evans Prep Fluid, run the vehicle to circulate and drain again.
+This would require approx. 75% of the system volume of Prep.
+Alternately, smaller quantities of Prep can be used to flush through a component, or plumbing.

-Will I need to use a chemical flush or will PREP Fluid be sufficient?
+Will I need to use a chemical flush or will Prep Fluid be sufficient?

-For neglected cooling systems or high mileage vehicles, a chemical flush may be necessary to remove rust, scale and residue prior to using PREP or Evans Coolant.
+For neglected cooling systems or high mileage vehicles, a chemical flush may be necessary to remove rust, scale and residue prior to using Prep or Evans Coolant.
 Evans offers a Cooling System Flush for neglected cooling systems.

 Will Evans lower my engine temperature?

-Typically no. Vehicles running under normal operating conditions should show either no change or a slight increase in temperature, but that will depend on cooling system configuration, as well as driving conditions.
+Typically no. Vehicles running under normal operating conditions should show either no change or a slight increase in temperature, but that will depend on cooling system configuration as well as driving conditions.
 Certain systems that use incompatible components, have an existing problem, or are poorly designed could run hotter.
 The ability to lower the operating temperature depends on multiple factors, primarily coolant flow volume and air flow temperature.
-For example, multi pass radiators will result in higher temperatures due to decreased coolant flow volume vs large tube multi row radiators that improve coolant flow.
+For example, multi pass radiators will result in higher temperatures due to decreased coolant flow volume vs. large tube multi row radiators that improve coolant flow.
 Different thermostats may increase flow volume because of less restriction.

 Water-based coolant boils at a temperature only slightly higher than the operating temperature of the coolant.
 Localized boiling releases water vapor that can only condense into coolant that is colder than the boiling point of water.
 Vapor that doesn’t condense occupies a volume that displaces liquid coolant.
 Hot engine metal, insulated by water vapor, becomes an engine “hot spot” that can cause pre-ignition and detonation.
 Evans’ high boiling point means it will not turn to vapor.